alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 3. Verify certificates being added to nginx configuration (lines commented as `# managed by Certbot`):
-(note fancy thing - we can add http2 keyword option next to the listening port and nginx will be servig all connections with the new version of protocol)
+(note fancy thing - we can add http2 keyword option next to the listening port and nginx will be serving all connections with the new version of protocol)
 ```
 ...
 server {